brannala/BA3/doc/BA3Manual.md

 The acceptance rates now look okay so we will next try some longer runs with these values for the mixing parameters and create a trace ﬁle to examine convergence.
 Note that it may not always be possible to obtain acceptance rates in the recommended target range.
-If the likelihood surface is very ﬂat, for example, as may occur with weakly infor- mative data, acceptance rates above 0.6 may occur even with a proposal step length of 1.
+If the likelihood surface is very ﬂat, for example, as may occur with weakly informative data, acceptance rates above 0.6 may occur even with a proposal step length of 1.
 In such cases, the mixing may still be satisfactory as indicated by the trace plot or other MCMC diagnostics.
 Also note that because the individual migrant ancestry and the miss- ing genotypes are both discrete parameters the proposal step lengths are not adjustable